 When it comes to building effective business relationships, there is more to it than just providing top class products at highly competitive prices.
-For a start, business owners need to be attentive to what their customers are saying and address to their customers’ needs and concerns.
+For a start, business owners need to be attentive to what their customers are saying and address their customers’ needs and concerns.

 In our interviews with customers, we found out that one of our customers’ greatest pain points was having to discount stock due to upcoming expiry dates, along with losses caused by spoilage of perishables.